Freddie Jackson: 2014–present: later career

 On August 26, 2014, Jackson released the single "Love & Satisfaction," written by Dustin "Dab" Bowie, Gregory Bowman, Kameron Corvet, Bertram Ford Jr, and Selasi "The African Kid," and released by the entertainment company Climax Entertainment.
 The single received some positive reviews and airplay, and allowed Jackson to reintroduce himself as he toured internationally in support of the release, as well as appear with artists Jeffrey Osborne, Peabo Bryson, Melba Moore, and Stephanie Mills at various performances and festivals.
 In late 2016, Jackson announced that he was recording a new album and that a new single would be released early the following year to mark his true return to recording studio and on May 1, 2017, the lead single "One Night" from his forthcoming album Love Signals was released via Climax and reached No. 1 on the internet radio Indie Soul chart associated with the Internet Broadcasters Alliance on June 12, 2017, while reaching in the top 50 of independent R&B, smooth jazz, and soul charts around the US and Europe.
 In January 2018, Jackson appeared on the cover of STS Entertainment and Fashion Magazine.
 He performed in Albany, GA on April 21, 2018, at a Soul Music festival along with the 69 boys and various other performers.
 In August 2019, it was announced that Jackson would perform later that month as the headlining act of the 37th annual African World Festival, hosted by the Charles H. Wright Museum of African American History.
 In 2019, Jackson released the single "A Million Ways".

 A fiction piece in the November 25, 2019, issue of The New Yorker, by John Edgar Wideman, titled "Arizona", is written as a letter to Jackson.

 Controversy

-In August 1988, the British music magazine NME reported that Jackson had verbally attacked George Michael in the Los Angeles Times over his black music chart success.
+In August 1988, the British music infamous magazine NME reported that Jackson had verbally attacked George Michael in the Los Angeles Times over his black music chart success.